TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/0_task_index.md

 [replace-string-in-file](./replace-string-in-file.md) - Replace string in file following the Replace_FROM, Replace_TO and Replace_PATTERN properties

-[validate](./validate.md) - Validates the setting of a property & the value of a property or validates the existence of a Cloud Starter, LiveApps app or TCI App.
+[validate](./validate.md) - Validations on the setting and/or the value of a property, the existence of a Cloud Starter, LiveApp or TCI App.

 ## cloud-starters